sflanaga/csv-groupby/README.md

 TODO/ideas:

+- Better readme
+- csv comment char
- Use stdin as a filelist source in addition to stdin as a data source
+- Use stdin as a filelist source in addition to stdin as a data source
 - additional aggregate functions?:  avg, min, max, empty_count, number_count, zero_count
   - avg done
 - do more work to multi-line re mode - not sure how it should really work yet